Does Viagra raise blood pressure and other queries

 It may be safe to take blood pressure medications with Viagra in controlled doses.

 Yet, Viagra can interact with certain blood pressure medicines and cause side effects.
-In particular, experts discourage combining Viagra with nitrates and alpha-blockers
+In particular, experts discourage combining Viagra with Nitrates and Alpha-blockers

 As discussed, Viagra dilates blood vessels.
 Thus, combining it with these medicines may lead to a sudden drop in blood pressure.
 It may lead to severe Hypotension (low blood pressure).